code-pankaj/react-pass-gen/README.md

-Here’s a practical and professional `README.md` file tailored for your **React Password Generator App**:

----

 # 🔐 React Password Generator

 A simple, responsive password generator built with **React** and **Tailwind CSS**.
 It allows users to generate strong, customizable passwords with options to include numbers and symbols, and adjust the password length.